Dre Campbell Farm

 Ground beetles, some birds, and toads are natural predators of flea beetles.
 Braconid wasps will also kill these pests.

-With some research, you can find out which natural predators are native to your area as well as how to attract them.
+With some research, you can find out which natural predators are native to your area and how to attract them.

 12. Beneficial Nematodes